 Often, these data sets acquired by business analysts are not governed or managed by IT, but this is acceptable because business analysts have enough business knowledge to evaluate whether insights are reasonably accurate to address the business problem.
 Business analysts also have the skills to best present analysis in the form of beautiful charts and reports to make it easy for others in the business to interpret insights quickly for decision making.
 In other words, the art of insight commonly outweighs 100% accuracy or governance.

-Attend Oct 10 webinar ‘Governance in the Age of AI’ with Brad Peters, Infor’s SVP and GM of Analytics and BI.
-Register now.
+Watch on-demand webinar ‘governance in the Age of AI’ with Brad Peters, Infor’s SVP and GM of Analytics and BI.

 The era of AI-enabled BI changes everything.
 Machine-generated insights can remove business analysts entirely from the analytic process.
 However, applying AI to ungoverned data sets without human oversight creates a risk of inaccuracy and unreliability in the insights delivered to the business user or decision-maker.